openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

 - Chris de Almeida (Primary Community Member) <email>
 - Paula Paul (Primary Community Member) <email>

-Additionally, the following [alternate community members][alternate] are available as back-up in case any of the primary community members listed above aren't available: Claudio Wunder, Matteo Collina, Meghan Denny, Michaela Laurencin, Natalia Venditto, and Tobie Langel.
+Additionally, the following [alternate community members][alternate] are available as back-up: Claudio Wunder, Matteo Collina, Meghan Denny, Michaela Laurencin, Natalia Venditto, and Tobie Langel.

 You may contact the CoC Team at <coc@openjsf.org> or contact any of its members.